Compound Interest Calculator

 The value of income tax in your country.

-Calculating the income tax
+- Calculating the income tax

-Calculation the impact of inflation
+- Calculation of the impact of inflation

-Detailed compounding table
+- Detailed compounding table

-Colorful charts and detailed tables
+- Colorful charts and detailed tables

 Compound interest example

-In order to demonstrate a more real life scenario we use monthly compounding of interest because it is standard in most banks.
+In order to demonstrate a more real-life scenario, we use monthly compounding of interest because it is standard in most banks.

 Year | Initial amount | Interests | Final amount |